mindspore-ai/docs/tutorials/source_en/use/data_preparation/data_processing_and_augmentation.md

 > In machine learning, an epoch refers to one cycle through the full training dataset.

-During multiple epochs, `repeat` can be used to increase the data size.
+During training, `repeat` can be used to increase the data size.
 The definition of `repeat` is as follows:
 ```python
 def repeat(self, count=None):
 ```